 The Company will provide funds in the amount of \$1,000,000 per year of the CRADA for Dr. Rosenberg to use to acquire technical, statistical, and administrative support for the research activities, as well as to pay for supplies and travel expenses.
 The Company will provide funds in the amount of \$250,000 on a quarterly basis.
-The first quarterly installment of \$250,000 was due within thirty (30) days of the Effective Date of the CRADA and each subsequent installment will be due within thirty (30) days of each quarterly anniversary of the Effective Date.
-The Company's last quarterly payment was due on March 5, 2012, the Company made the payment in April 2012.
+The first quarterly installment of \$250,000 was due within thirty (30) days of the Effective Date of the CRADA and each subsequent installment will be due within thirty (30) days of each quarterly anniversary of the December 5, 2011 Effective Date.
 In addition, although the CRADA has a five year term, either party to the CRADA has the right to terminate the CRADA upon 60 days' notice to the other party.
 The Company also agreed that Dr. Rosenberg can allocate the funding between the various categories in support of the CRADA research as he sees fit.

-During the three months ended March 31, 2012, the Company accrued \$250,000 under this agreement which is included in Accrued expenses - National Institute of Health in the accompanying balance sheet and in Research and Development expenses in the accompanying statement of operations.
-During April 2012 the Company used the funds from the issuance of the Promissory Notes to pay its March 8, 2012 installment payment, see Note 8.
+During the six months ended June 30, 2012, the Company paid \$500,000 under the terms of this agreement which is included in Research and Development expenses in the accompanying statement of operations.